Edited 2 August 2018:

 Building great furniture is the main thing I’m about at Long Grain Furniture.
 The most important secondary is shop sharing.
 I can’t do my best work alone; I’m just not that kind of artist or person.
 I need others around to inspire me, entertain me, and from time to time distract me.
 I think a lot of us are this way, and I’m doing what I can to create a community around this very idea.
-So far we’re four woodworkers, and there’s space for two or three more.
+So far we’re five woodworkers, and there’s space for one more.
 We support each other, help each other, and commiserate.
 Together we’re better than we would be apart.

 Altendorf F45 ten-foot sliding table saw

 mobile clamp rack with jorgensen F clamps and Jet parallel clamps

 router table with Incra LS fence and Woodpecker lift

 Are you thinking of striking off on your own in a woodworking business?
 Are you growing out of your garage?
 Have I got a deal for you!